oimodeler/oimodeler/README.md

 >:warning: In early development!
 >The oimModel: Working with gray and chromatic models defined in Fourier plane
 >imData class: No filtering, no optimization of data
 >oimSiumlulator: Simulated data and chi2 computation (no filtering no flagging yet)
 >oimPlot: Basics plots of oifits data (see example below)
->oimUtils: Spatial frequencies, baseline name, length and PA.
+>oimUtils: Spatial frequencies, baseline name, length and PA